-I have been teaching mathematics and physics and chemistry for many years.
+I have been teaching mathematics for many years.
 I feel gravely concerned about the QSA and their approach to assessment.
 The workload is horrendous.
 The effect of this is that my preparation and student contact time is limited, and my stress levels are dangerously high.
-In fact, I am looking for other work.
+In fact, I am looking for part-time work.
 I know that most of my colleagues also hate QSA's approach.